django-oscar/django-oscar-api/docs/source/index.rst

 Use out-of-the-box
 ------------------

-You can use the oscarapi application in an oscar ecommerce site without any customization.
-See for more information: :doc:`/usage/outofthebox`
+You can use the oscarapi application in an django-oscar E-ccmmerce site without any customization.
+See for more information: :doc:`/topics/outofthebox`

 .. _django-oscar-sandbox: